cgay/sandbox/opendylan-reorg.md

         network            - move to lib/network
         ole                - move to lib/windows/ole
-        project-manager    - investigate; not sure its scope. qa                 - move to sources/testing as a first step.
+        project-manager    - investigate; not sure its scope. qa                 - [done] move to sources/testing as a first step.
 Some can be deleted/moved. registry
         runtime-manager
         system             - move to lib/system
-        tools              - move make-dylan-app to app/
-                             move map-statistics to lib/windows/
+        tools              - [done] move make-dylan-app to app/ move map-statistics to lib/windows/
-                             delete templates/
+                             [done] delete templates/
         win32              - move to lib/windows/win32
     tools                  - rename to devtools? combine with sources/tools?
 ```